 - Dir - It is used to list the list of files and subfolders contained in a folder.

 - \ - It is used to tell dir to search from the root directory of the current drive.

 - * - It’s a wildcard character. if used before a name (e.g *data), will search for text that ends with that specific name data.
 If used after a name(e.g data*), will search the text starting with the name data.

 - /s - It is used to tell dir to search from all sub-directories

 For instance to search a file name “data set”, I will enter”

 dir "\screenshot3*" /s

-It will list file name starting with name screenshot3 along with its directory.
+It will list file names starting with name screenshot3 along with its directory.

 Open a file from Windows Terminal